 People have a lot of questions about how the free night certificate on the card works, so in this post I wanted to share just about everything you could possibly need to know about this certificate.

-This is an anniversary free night certificate, so you get your first free night certificate about 12 months after you’ve opened your card.
-That’s all the more reason to get the card as soon as possible, so that you’ll also get your first certificate as soon as possible.
+The IHG Premier Card offers an anniversary free night certificate, so you get your first free night certificate about 12 months after you’ve opened your card.
+You don’t get one of these certificates during your first cardmember year.
+That’s all the more reason to get the card as soon as possible, so that you’ll also get your first certificate sooner rather than later.

-The certificate is valid for 12 months from the date of issue.
-You not only have to book by the expiration date, but you have to actually also stay by the expiration date.
-This didn’t used to be the case, but is the case nowadays.
+The IHG Premier Card free night certificate is generally valid for 12 months from the date of issue (during the pandemic we’ve seen some extensions, but they haven’t been consistent).
+You not only have to book by the expiration date, but you have to also stay by the expiration date as well.

-So if you’re issued the certificate on September 1, 2019, you have to book and stay by September 1, 2020.
+This means that if you’re issued the certificate on January 1, 2022, you have to book and stay by January 1, 2023.

-The anniversary free night certificate is valid at any IHG hotel with a current points redemption level of up to 40,000 points per night.
-You can visit this page for a full list of hotels where you can’t redeem your free night award.
+The anniversary free night certificate on the IHG Premier Card is valid at any IHG hotel with a current points redemption level of up to 40,000 points per night.
+Nowadays IHG has dynamic award pricing, meaning that a hotel may cost under 40,000 points some nights, while other nights it may cost more than 40,000 points.

 IHG Rewards Club advertises “no blackout dates,” though this is different than the “no blackout dates” policies from Hilton Honors and World of Hyatt.
 Let me explain: